J&J Medical Connect

 • Akathisia occurred in 2 patients in the INVEGA SUSTENNA group and did not result in study discontinuation.

-• Neuroleptic malignant syndrome was reported in 1 patient on INVEGA SUSTENNA and resulted in study discontinuation.
+• Neuroleptic malignant syndrome (NMS) was reported in 1 patient on INVEGA SUSTENNA and resulted in study discontinuation.

 • No occurrence of TD was reported.